IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 ##  Optional_ Investigate back-pressure

-This section builds on your exploration of the Streams Console in Lab 3.
+This section builds on your exploration of the Streams Console in Part 3.
-It assumes that you have kept the job from Lab 3 running for at least 40 minutes.
+It assumes that you have kept the job from Part 3 running for at least 40 minutes.
 To proceed, go back to the Application Dashboard in the Streams Console.